ufabc-bcc/srbench-competition-2023-track-1-wonderful-time/src/README.md

 I packed my packages using conda-pack in a linux system.
 I do not have a Window system to test on.
 So it is ideal to reproduce these steps in a linux machine or use the docker.

 # Requirements
-You need to install the compressed [conda environment file](https://drive.google.com/file/d/1l-yAM95Arzm5dgzUxpm6n_xyGbDW9ibT/view?usp=sharing) and put in the "src" folder
+You need to install the compressed [conda environment file](https://drive.google.com/file/d/1l-yAM95Arzm5dgzUxpm6n_xyGbDW9ibT/view?usp=sharing) and put in the "src" folder.
+Because the environment file is quite large (about 800 MB), I put it in my Google Drive.
+If you encounter any difficulty because of it, feel free to contact me.

 ## Docker